Quarter End Playbook

 Either an invalid Tax ID was provided by the company or the agency has closed the account due to inactivity.

 The company must validate the account number.
-If the account number is accurate it is necessary for the company to contact the state and reactivate their account. ✨ Disable the filing via Console if the account should remain inactive. 🎟️ Request a refile via Check Support once resolved if desired.
+If the account number is accurate it is necessary for the company to contact the state and reactivate their account. ✨ Opt out of the filing as needed 🎟️ Request a refile via Check Support once resolved if desired.

 Already filed already_filed